aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/index.en.md

 ::::expand{header="Why manage addons with Argo CD?"}

-- GitOps based - Manifests are stored in Git, enabling version control, collaboration, and review.
+- GitOps based - Manifests are stored in Git, enabling version control, collaboration, and review

-- Automated sync - Argo CD auto-syncs the cluster state to match the Git repo.
-Provides continuous delivery.
+- Automated sync - Argo CD auto-syncs the cluster state to match the Git repo, providing continuous delivery

-- Rollback and auditability - Changes are tracked and can be easily rolled back.
-Improves reliability.
+- Rollback and auditability - Changes are tracked and can be easily rolled back, improving reliability

-- Flexible lifecycle management - Upgrades, scaling, etc can be easily automated for addons.
+- Flexible lifecycle management - Upgrades, scaling, etc can be easily automated for addons

-- Multi-cluster capable - Can manage addons across multiple clusters in a consistent way.
+- Multi-cluster capable - Can manage addons across multiple clusters in a consistent way

-- Health monitoring - Argo CD provides health status and alerts for addon deployments.
+- Health monitoring - Argo CD provides health status and alerts for addon deployments
   ::::

 ::::expand{header="How is GitOps Bridge ApplicationSet configured?"}